cloudflare/cloudflare-docs/content/developer-tools/wrangler/configuration/configuration.md

 title: Workers configuration
 meta:
   title: Configuration
-  description: Use a `wrangler.toml` configuration file to customize the development and deployment setup for your Worker project and other Developer Platform products.
+  description: Use a `wrangler.toml` configuration file for your Worker project.
 ---

 # Configure `wrangler.toml` in Workers